 Office of Communications and Outreach

-The Office of Communications and Outreach is responsible for overall leadership for the Department in its communications and outreach activities, designed to engage the general public as well as a wide variety of education, community, business, parent, academic, student, and other groups, including the media, intergovernmental and interagency organizations, and public advocacy groups in the President's and Secretary’s education agenda.
+The Office of Communications and Outreach is responsible for overall leadership for the Department in its communications and outreach activities.
+These activities are designed to engage the general public, including a wide variety of education, community, business, parent, student, and other organizations, in the U.S. Department of Education’s mission.
+Communications include interaction and collaboration with the media, intergovernmental and interagency organizations.
 The Office directs, coordinates, and recommends policy for activities designed to:

 - Make the Department's policies and the Secretary’s goals widely understood by the public and the many groups interested and affected by education matters, with a particular emphasis on under-served groups.